 This evening I return to Blakey’s Bar & Restaurant, beside the Hastings Rocks boardwalk for my last dinner in Barbados.
 The post-sunset view of the beach is awesome, and I’m especially appreciating the warm ocean breezes, since this will be my last evening in the tropics before returning home.
 I have a Tanqueray Gin & Tonic to start, but like the Martini I had here a couple of nights ago, it is poorly made, but at least it’s cold.
 I have the grilled Mahi-mahi special, served with pigeon pea rice and two salads – excellent!

 I wake up far too early this morning at 7AM, but get up and make some coffee and have a light breakfast.
 I try to motivate myself to get out there today to see the sights, finally deciding to see the Harrison’s Cave.
-I call them to find out when their least-busy time is, and I’m told that afternoons are best, but I must arrive by 3:30PM at the latest.
+I call them to find out when their least-busy time is, and I’m told that afternoons are best since the tours are all gone by then, but I must arrive by 3:30PM at the latest.
 This fits with my plans to chill out this morning.

 There are signs of life today in the rental complex when the gardeners and pool service workers show up this morning to clean the pool and tidy things up.
 The only other humans in the complex are in the unit near the entrance, who have a Christmas tree in their living room and a car parked outside.
 The other eight units appear to be unoccupied, although everything is well-cared for.
 There is also a construction crew doing a renovation of one of the units near me, but they don’t make much noise and only stay a few hours each day.